JWeel/CasualCombat/README.md

 * replace font to new file or temporary in memory

 solves:
--reading on mobile. mostly slow apps exist right now
+* reading on mobile. mostly slow apps exist right now

+sketches:
 ![](doc/menupage.png) ![](doc/readpage.png)

 dataset and datasource: